 All electronically filed pleadings shall be submitted in compliance with the procedures adopted by the court and set forth in the CM/ECF User Manual.
-In addition, all electronically filed pleadings must contain a certificate of compliance with the court's ECF requirements.
+In additionDuring the electronic-filing process, ECF users will certify all electronically filed pleadings must contain a certificate of compliance with the court's ECF requirements.
 Please see the CM/ECF User Manual for information regarding the required certification.
 Consistent with Rule 25(a)(2)(B)(i), any party may move to be exempt from electronic filing requirements, including the filing of an electronic appendix.
 See 10th Cir.
 R. 30.3(A).
 Copies of, and information regarding, the court's CM/ECF User Manual and training materials may be obtained by contacting the office of the clerk or by visiting the court's website at www.ca10.uscourts.gov.

-25.4 Electronic service.
+25.4 Electronic and nonelectronic service; proof of service.